Skip to main content

 This section explains chronic absence referral process, case management steps, Oranga Tamariki protocols, data use, escalation, age-specific approaches, addressing barriers to attendance and handling non-engagement.

 This guidance explains how support is based on need, not age.
-Engage early to prevent non-attendance, sustain help beyond 16 when needed, and ensure consistent, effective service for students and whānau.

 Escalating attendance letters #

-Managing whānau non-engagement #
+Managing whānau non-engagement#

-Some families do not engage, or they refuse to meet in a constructive way.
-This guidance explains what to do when that happens so students get the help they need.
+This guidance explains what to do when that happens, so students get the help they need.

 Locating students #